 - 1. Simply copy the complete μTasker folder to your PC and go to \Applications\uTaskerV1.4.
 This is a ready to run project directory showing a useful application using network resources (and more). - 2.
 Move to the sub director Simulator and open the VisualStudio project workspace uTaskerV1-4.dsw.
 This project is in the VisualStudio 6.0 format to ensure compatibility and, if you have a higher version, simply say that it should be converted to the new format no problems are involved and it should build with no warnings. - 3.
-Ensure that the compiler is set up for the LM3SXXXX target in the project's precompiler settings: look for the pre-processor define \LM3SXXXX.
-If instead you find that the project is set up for another target, eg. \HW\SAM7X or \M5223X simply overwrite this with \LM3SXXXX.

-Ensure that the project is configured for your target board in config.h: enable either EK\LM3S6965 or EK\LM3S8962 to select one of these two.
-Further boards can be added later if necessary to suit your own hardware.

-Build the project (use F7 as short cut) and you should find that everything compiles and links without any warnings.
+Ensure that the compiler is set up for the M5223X target in the project's pre-compiler settings: look for the pre-processor define M5223X.
+If instead you find that the project is set up for another target, eg. HW_NE64 or HW_SAM7X simply overwrite this with M5223X. - 4.
+Ensure that the project is configured for your target board in config.h: the define M5225X should be set to select the M5225X family and then enable either M52259EVB if you are using the EVB, or else M52259DEMO for the demo board. - Build the project (use F7 as short cut) and you should find that everything compiles and links without any warnings. - 5.
+I would love to be able to say "Execute" but there are a couple of things which have to be checked before we can do this.
+First of all, you will need to be connected to a network, meaning that your PC must have a LAN cable inserted and the LAN must be operational either connected to another PC using a crossover cable or to a router or hub (wireless links tend not to work well but this may improve as the WinPCap capabilities get better with newer version). - Then we have to be sure that the network settings allow your PC to speak with the simulated device.
+The IP address must be within the local subnet: